A-M-Perez/Quiniela_SQL/README.md

 - ***position***: This field contains the position number in which the result was drawn.
 There are 20 -4 digit- numbers drawn in each Quiniela, Period and date.
 Values can be duplicated since every Quiniela and Period have the same number of positions.
 Values are of type NUMBER.

 - ***result***: This field contains the result for the specific lottery and position.
 Values cannot be duplicated for the same Quiniela, Period and date.
-Values are of type NUMBER and should integers of 4 digits.
+Values are of type NUMBER and should be integers of 4 digits.

 ## Repository overview / structure